s-gryt/sgryt.com/_posts/2024-05-18-liskov-substitution-principle-in-lambda.md

 ### Clear Function Interfaces

-To adhere to **LSP** and create a more robust system, it’s crucial to define and enforce clear interfaces for each Lambda function.
+To adhere to **LSP** and create a more robust system, it's crucial to define and enforce clear interfaces for each Lambda function.
 Each function should have a single, well-defined responsibility.
 This approach not only simplifies the understanding of each function's purpose but also ensures that they can be easily replaced or extended without affecting the overall system behavior.

 ### Separation of Concerns